 Statements of SEN or Learning Disability Assessment will remain valid until they are either changed into EHC Plans, or ended because your child no longer needs help, or has left education or training.
 LDAs will all be converted by September 2016 and Statements will be converted by April 2018.

 To find out more about Hackney Learning Trust’s conversions and transfer process see here…

-The Government has made funding available for a new Independent Supporter service to help families and young people understand how to apply for or convert to an EHC Plan.
+The Government made funding available for a Independent Supporter programme to help families and young people understand how to apply for or convert to an EHC Plan.

 While there is a recognition that some young people will need longer to complete their studies or training there is no expectation that all young people with SEND will be in education beyond the age of 19.